hannah-be/the-fourth-R/README.md

 The application has been deployed to Heroku: https://tranquil-anchorage-29674.herokuapp.com/

 To setup, configure and use the application on your own server:
-1. Download the zipfile of the application and extract
+1. Download the zipfile of the application and extract the app
 2. Open the terminal and move to the folder where the extraction takes place
 3. Create a .env file in the root directory and setup the following environment variables: